6 rue Mozart

 Research, design and development of a music synthesizer for the "Flûte quelle équation" project, used for public performance since end of 2013.
 Development of visualization software.

-Writing new drivers to support new audio and MIDI hardware.
+Writing device drivers to support new PCI and USB audio hardware.
 Design and development of sndio, a new API for audio and MIDI programming.
 Design and development the audio daemon handling transparently audio and MIDI over the network and local system services.